Skip to main content

 Before submitting your Zendesk ticket, please review the developer documentation on our website.
 Often the answers we will provide can be found there.
 When submitting a Zendesk ticket, particularly in cases when you are encountering an error, you can minimize your time to resolve the issue by providing the following information:

-• Link to your dashboard configuration
+• Link to your portal configuration

 • Screenshots of all error messages